Nandinimayuri/Decodelabs_tasks-Internship/WEEK 1/README.md

 In this assignment,I worked on cleaning and preparing a sales dataset for machine learning.The main goal was to handle missing values, identify outliers,and create new features from the existing data columns.

 Tasks Completed:
-1. Handling Missing Values
+1.Handling Missing Values
 I checked the dataset for missing values and filled them using appropriate methods to make the data complete.

-2. Outlier Detection
+2.Outlier Detection
 I used the Z-Score method to find outliers in numerical columns and removed those records from the dataset.

-3. Feature Engineering
+3.Feature Engineering
 I created new features from the existing columns:
 i.
 DeliveryDays
 ii.
 NetRevenue